Paris Photography Workshop

 Two instructors working closely with the group each day

-Maximum 12 participants for a personal, hands-on experience
+Maximum 12 participants (max 6 per instructor) for a personal, hands-on experience

 Balanced focus on cityscape and street photography